speakeasy-api/openapi-directory/SDKs/googleapis.com/cloudidentity/v1beta1/java/README.md

 * `cloudidentityGroupsMembershipsGetMembershipGraph` - Get a membership graph of just a member or both a member and a group. **Note:** This feature is only available to Google Workspace Enterprise Standard, Enterprise Plus, and Enterprise for Education; and Cloud Identity Premium accounts.
 Given a member, the response will contain all membership paths from the member.
 Given both a group and a member, the response will contain all membership paths between the group and the member.
 * `cloudidentityGroupsMembershipsLookup` - Looks up the [resource name](https://cloud.google.com/apis/design/resource_names) of a `Membership` by its `EntityKey`.
 * `cloudidentityGroupsMembershipsModifyMembershipRoles` - Modifies the `MembershipRole`s of a `Membership`.
+* `cloudidentityGroupsMembershipsSearchDirectGroups` - Searches direct groups of a member.
 * `cloudidentityGroupsMembershipsSearchTransitiveGroups` - Search transitive groups of a member. **Note:** This feature is only available to Google Workspace Enterprise Standard, Enterprise Plus, and Enterprise for Education; and Cloud Identity Premium accounts.
 A transitive group is any group that has a direct or indirect membership to the member.
 Actor must have view permissions all transitive groups.
 * `cloudidentityGroupsMembershipsSearchTransitiveMemberships` - Search transitive memberships of a group. **Note:** This feature is only available to Google Workspace Enterprise Standard, Enterprise Plus, and Enterprise for Education; and Cloud Identity Premium accounts.
 A transitive membership is any direct or indirect membership of a group.
 Actor must have view permissions to all transitive memberships.
 * `cloudidentityGroupsSearch` - Searches for `Group` resources matching a specified query.